paulyeno/RepData_PeerAssessment1/PA1_template.md

 Reproducible Research Assignment 1
 ==================================
+## Loading and preprocessing the data
+### Show any code that is needed to

+### 1. Load the data (i.e. read.csv())
+### 2. Process/transform the data (if necessary) into a format suitable for your analysis

 The code needed to load the data is

 ```r
 data<-read.csv("activity.csv")
 ```
+## What is mean total number of steps taken per day?

+### For this part of the assignment, you can ignore the missing values in the dataset.

+### 1. Make a histogram of the total number of steps taken each day
+### 2. Calculate and report the mean and median total number of steps taken per day

 The code needed to plot a histogram of the number of steps taken each day is

 ```r